The Amazing Race (American TV series): Planning

 A Race's route has to be approved by CBS before production can start on their scouting.
 The specific tasks, clues, and other Race elements like the sequence of non-elimination legs, are all set about a month before filming.
 The production can allow for some flexibility to minimize the difficulties of production.
 In the first season, one Pit Stop was located and extended to 72 hours instead of the normal 12 due to a sandstorm.
 Also in that season, two of the four final teams ended up about 24 hours behind the lead teams due to flight and hours-of-operation limitations, creating a production nightmare.
 In later seasons, production has improvised extended Pit Stops by a day or so to prevent teams from becoming too spread out.
 In the tenth season, Phil Keoghan, host of the Races, was detained by officials in Ukraine, where the ninth leg took place, and the local American ambassador, who happened to be a fan of the show, helped to free him.
 The 33rd season had started filming at the onset of the COVID-19 pandemic, and production was forced to stop the race after 3 legs; after a year of additional planning and rerouting, the remaining legs were filmed but with a course through countries with low COVID-19 rates and using a charter jet for transport between countries to minimize the impact of COVID-19 on the cast and crew.

-The producers review previous seasons and make changes to new seasons as to keep the show fresh and unexpected; Littman stated that with as many season now filmed of the Race, many racers come to know what to expect and as producers, they need a way to shake things up, as "whenever you throw a wrench into [the Race], it completely throws them off."
+The producers review previous seasons and make changes to new seasons as to keep the show fresh and unexpected; Littman stated that with as many seasons now filmed as have been of the Race, many racers come to know what to expect and as producers, they need a way to shake things up, as "whenever you throw a wrench into [the Race], it completely throws them off."
 For example, while teams at Pit Stops during the first several seasons were allowed to mingle, the producers have since purposely kept teams apart during this time, as it serves to both keep teams unaware of the finishing order and the fate of an eliminated team, and prevents alliances from forming to keep the teams competitive.
 They also looked to change the format of the team structure, but found that their first such experiment with the season 8 "Family Edition" was poorly received by American audiences though had a strong reception from overseas broadcasts of that series.